-While this isn’t the typical poop coffee, it’s still an exotic example of a drink.
-While I haven’t found many testimonials online about the taste, this article from the Washington Times may convince you.
+I haven’t found many testimonials online about the taste, but this article from the Washington Times may convince you.
 One of the testers happily reported that monkey coffee is not like any other animal-processed coffee.
 Instead, it’s

-Sweet and complex, with hints of vanilla, citrus, nuts, and chocolate.
-It’s heavy-bodied with rounded acidity, but without the bitterness.
+sweet and complex, with hints of vanilla, citrus, nuts, and chocolate.
+It’s heavy-bodied with rounded acidity, but without bitterness.

 Where to buy monkey Coffee?

 Since it’s relatively new to the world’s coffee market, monkey coffee isn’t always available.
 What’s more, it’s also difficult to find.